How to find the best quality packaging boxes?

 Key Elements and Practical Proof

-When I inspect a factory in Shenzhen, I keep a small toolkit: hygrometer, micrometer, and a pocket knife.
+When I inspect a factory in Shenzhen, I keep a small toolkit: hygrometer1, micrometer, and a pocket knife.
 First, I slice an edge and count flute layers; triple-wall means true heavy-duty.
 Next, I read their moisture log—good plants track 8-12 % consistently.
-Finally, I ask for the supplier’s chain-of-custody code and scan it on FSC’s site.
+Finally, I ask for the supplier’s chain-of-custody code and scan it on FSC’s site2.
 If any step fails, I walk away.
-This simple ritual raises my acceptance rate and cuts claim disputes to near zero.
+This simple ritual raises my acceptance rate and cuts claim disputes to near zero.\

 Below is the quick matrix I share with new staff: